Email FacebookTwitterMenu burgerClose thin

 What Is the High-3 for Federal Retirement?

-The high-3 is the average of an employee’s highest-paid three consecutive years of basic pay and serves as the starting point for calculating several key retirement benefits under the federal system.
+The high-3 is the average of an employee’s highest-paid three consecutive years of basic pay.
+It serves as the starting point for calculating several key retirement benefits under the federal system.
 It applies to both FERS and CSRS employees, forming the salary base used in pension formulas.
-Once the high-3 is established, you multiply it by a percentage based on years of creditable service and a system-specific accrual rate to determine the annual annuity.
+Once you establish your high-3, you multiply it by a percentage based on years of creditable service.
+This gives you a system-specific accrual rate to determine the annual annuity.

 This annuity is a core part of federal retirement, paid monthly for life.
-Under FERS, the pension is typically combined with Social Security benefits and personal savings, such as a Thrift Savings Plan (TSP), to create a three-part retirement income structure.
+FERS typically combines the pension with Social Security benefits and personal accounts like the Thrift Savings Plan (TSP).
+This creates a three-part retirement income structure.
 For CSRS employees, who generally are not covered by Social Security, the pension plays an even larger role.

 In addition to the basic annuity, the high-3 also factors into benefits like survivor annuities and disability retirement.
-For example, if a retiree chooses to provide a survivor benefit to a spouse, the reduction in their monthly annuity is calculated from the high-3 amount.
+For example, suppose a retiree chooses to provide a survivor benefit to a spouse.
+Now the government calculates the reduction in their monthly annuity using the high-3 amount.
 Similarly, employees approved for disability retirement receive benefits based in part on what their high-3 would have been.

-Because so many federal retirement benefits trace back to this one average, the high-3 functions as more than just a technical calculation—it’s a figure that helps define the long-term financial outlook for many federal employees after they leave public service.
+Because it affects so many federal retirement benefits the high-3 functions as more than just a technical calculation.
+It’s a figure that helps define the long-term financial outlook for many federal employees after they leave public service.

 How to Calculate Your High-3 for Federal Retirement

-To calculate your high-3 for federal retirement, you’ll need to identify the three consecutive years—or 36 consecutive months—during which you earned the highest average basic pay.
+To calculate your high-3 you’ll need to identify 36 consecutive months when you earned the highest average basic pay.
 Basic pay includes your base salary and some additional types of pay, such as locality adjustments.
 It does not include overtime, bonuses, or most allowances.

-You don’t need to use calendar years—any span of 36 straight months counts.
-For example, if your highest earnings occurred between October 2020 and September 2023, that period can be used.
-The pay from each year should be broken down by pay period, then totaled and divided by the number of months (36) to get the average.
+You don’t need to use calendar years, any span of 36 straight months counts.
+For example, if your highest earnings occurred between April 2023 and May 2026, you’d use that.
+You break down the earnings by pay period, then total them and divide by the number of months (36) to get the average.
+1

 For FERS and CSRS employees alike, agencies may be able to provide a summary of federal service upon request or when retirement paperwork is initiated.
 You can estimate your high-3 in advance by reviewing past earnings statements, SF-50s, and payroll records.
 These help identify the highest-earning 36-month period.
 Accuracy depends on using actual pay data, not job titles or grade levels.